 Overall, apples are a healthy food choice, rich in fiber and vitamin C. But sometimes you can have too much of a good thing.
-Apples are high in sugar and have also been known to cause gastrointestinal distress.
+Apples are high in sugar and may cause gastrointestinal distress.
 Pesticide residues are another possible concern, as are allergic reactions in some people.

 Video of the Day

-Most of the calories in apples come from sugar.
-A medium apple contains about 100 calories, and about 90 of those calories come from carbohydrates.
-The high fiber content of apples gives them a low glycemic index score, meaning that most diabetics will have few problems incorporating apples into their regular diet.
+However, the high fiber content of apples gives them a low glycemic index score, meaning that most diabetics will have few problems incorporating apples into their regular diet.